anilmalik13/AddressIQ/chatbot-app/backend/DATABASE_INPUT_README.md

-# Database Input Method for AddressIQ
+# Database Input Method for AddressIQ (Web + CLI)

 ## Overview

-AddressIQ now supports direct database connectivity as an input method, allowing you to process addresses directly from your existing databases without having to export data to CSV files first.
+AddressIQ supports direct database connectivity both via the web UI (Database Connect) and the CLI.
+You can process addresses directly from your databases without exporting to CSV first.
+The web UI currently targets SQL Server/Azure SQL using a connection string.

 ## Supported Database Types